lisp/de.setf.resource/README.md

 --------------

 CLOS relies on a nominal type system.
 RDF - at least for those documents associated with a schema, also relies on a nominal type system.
-A strict open-world view, however, requires that a system be comprehend instance constituents independent of an apriori definition.
+A strict open-world view, however, requires that a system comprehend instance constituents independent of an apriori definition.
 For CLOS this would entail some form of structural typing.
 Perhaps even opportunistically structural.

-Anomalies between the defined model and the actual data can appear in two situations.
+Anomalies between the defined CLOS model and the actual data can appear in two situations.

-- A CLOS class elected by the application as the target model for the projection does not include a property which is present in the external model.
+- A CLOS class elected by the application as the target model for the projection does not include a property which is present in the
+  RDF graph.
 - A resource which denotes a constituent in a relation (subject or object) is not associated with a class in the CLOS model.

-That is, an exceptional condition arises if either a single class model or the application concept model do not correspond to the external model.
+That is, an exceptional condition arises if either a single class or the application concept model do not correspond to the external model.
 In which cases, in general, there are three alternatives: abort the projection, ignore the unknown assertion(s), or extend the CLOS model.

 In the case, where the discrepancy is with a class definition, where no slot exists for a property asserted for a given subject object,